huggingface/blog/audio-datasets.md

     return batch
 ```

-We can apply the data preparation function to all of our training examples using dataset's `map` method.
+We can apply the data preparation function to all of our training examples using 🤗 Datasets' `map` method.
 Here, we also
-remove the `audio` and `text` columns, since we have pre-processed them to input features and tokenised
+remove the `text` and `audio` columns, since we have pre-processed them to input features and tokenised
 labels respectively:

 ```python